-Each of David Warren, Gary Methyen, Deepak Malhotra, David Vatterodt, Ben Peacock and Matthew Hastings, being an author of the ESM Technical Report, is a "qualified person" for the purposes of NI 43-101.
+Each of David Warren, Gary Methven, Deepak Malhotra, David Vatterodt, Ben Peacock and Matthew Hastings, being an author of the ESM Technical Report, is a "qualified person" for the purposes of NI 43-101.
 Each such qualified person has reviewed certain scientific and technical information relating to ESM as more fully described in this AIF or has supervised the preparation of information upon which such scientific and technical information is based as detailed in the ESM Technical Report.
+As of the date hereof, to the best of the Company's knowledge, the foregoing experts beneficially own, directly or indirectly, less than 1% of the outstanding securities of the Company and have no other direct or indirect interest in the Company or any of its associates or affiliates.